openshift/enhancements/enhancements/storage/csi-inline-vol-security.md

 #### Pod Security Profile Audit

-The `CSIVolumeAdmission` admission webhook can also apply audit annotations to the pod if the CSI driver’s effective profile is more permissive than the pod security audit profile for the pod namespace.
+The `CSIVolumeAdmission` admission plugin can also apply audit annotations to the pod if the CSI driver’s effective profile is more permissive than the pod security audit profile for the pod namespace.